cx-language/cx/README.md

 ## License

-This implementation of Delta is licensed under the MIT license, a permissive free software license.
+C* is licensed under the MIT license, a permissive free software license.
 See the file [LICENSE.txt](LICENSE.txt) for the full license text.